Ramish93/AWS-Cloud-Practioner-Prep/README.md

    - can intigrate into your custom app.
    - supports 31 languages globally.

-# Disaster Recovery on AWS:
+# Disaster Recovery/DR on AWS:

+- how we prepair from it. hard/soft ware failure, water damage, human error etc.
+- if you are leveraging AWS,